 Last week, I had some meetings with clients who were looking to revise their estate plans.
 It’s pretty common that they did their wills years ago and things have changed.
 Those kids that were toddlers last time around are now grown and have toddlers of their own.
 One of the clients had also acquired some other property and had heard about a power of attorney as a way to allow one of his kids to manage the property if he became ill.

 My friend Tony and I put together a series of presentations for some of his co-workers who were interested in financial planning and estate planning.
-We put the talks together into a free report that our clients have found to be easy to read and helpful (Click here if you’d like to download it).
+We put the talks together into a free report that our clients have found to be easy to read and helpful.
 So, I made sure to give the client a copy of the report so he could get some more information before our next meeting.

 For those who are interested, here’s the short chapter we put together on powers of attorney: